crose20/Rose_C_ChatApplication/README.md

 # Rose_C_ChatApplication

 Socket IO Chat with Node!
-Why text, call or use social media to communicate with your family, friends and/or enemies when you could send messages with your bff's using this super cool application?!
+Why text, call or use social media to communicate with your family, friends and/or enemies when you could send messages using this super cool application?!

 # Installation